Kavanaugh Could Tip Supreme Court Against Gun Control Laws

 "A lonely voice"

-Remarkably, in the ten intervening years since that decision, the justices have not decided any of those issues.
+Remarkably, in the 10 intervening years since that decision, the justices have not decided any of those issues.

 It's not that gun rights advocates haven't challenged all manner of gun regulations since then.
 They have.
-And every appeals court to have considered these issues, has upheld these kinds of regulations, with conservative Republican judges taking positions similar to more liberal judges appointed by Democrats.
+And every appeals court to have considered these issues has upheld these kinds of regulations, with conservative Republican judges taking positions similar to more liberal judges appointed by Democrats.

 Indeed, on the U.S. Court of Appeals for the District of Columbia, Kavanaugh has staked out an unusually strong position in favor of gun rights.
 In 2011, he wrote a 52-page dissent from a decision that upheld a D.C. ban on "assault weapons" and magazines of more than 10 rounds of bullets, plus broad registration requirements.
 Tellingly, the two judges in the majority were conservatives, both appointed by Republican presidents.